A series of interviews with Toshinao Sasaki on the future of technology and society.

 However, even so, it is difficult to imagine all of them disappearing, so there is a possibility of repeated consolidation and closure, like banks in the past, while it is also said that one or two newspapers may remain, It is also said that at least one or two newspapers may remain.

---Which newspapers will remain?
+Which newspapers do you think will remain?

 Sasaki: Even if the print media disappear, it is said that media with a nationwide coverage system as a web medium may survive.
 The Yomiuri Shimbun and Nihon Keizai Shimbun, for example.
 Their circulation has been declining for the past 20 years, and at the same time their readership is ageing.